 Having to sit by and watch your fiercest rivals consistently filling their trophy cabinets each season would be galling for any supporter.

-Spare a thought, then, for the fans of Olympique Marseille whose club have bounced from one shambolic crisis to another while fierce rivals PSG have cemented their place as the undisputed kings of French football.
+Spare a thought, then, for the fans of Olympique de Marseille whose club have bounced from one shambolic crisis to another while fierce rivals Paris Saint-Germain have cemented their place as the undisputed kings of French football.

-L’OM are one of France’s most decorated football clubs – a statement supported by their 10 Ligue 1 triumphs, joint-highest with Saint Etienne – but as recent as the 2015/16 season they suffered a serious low point in their illustrious history as they finished 13th in the top-flight, losing as many games as they won.
+L’OM are one of France’s most decorated football clubs — a statement supported by their nine Ligue 1 triumphs, but as recent as the 2015/16 season they suffered a serious low point in their illustrious history as they finished 13th in the top-flight, losing as many games as they won.

-That has since changed, though, with Marseille battling it out to restore order in French football and cement their place back in the upper reaches of Ligue 1, though they haven’t quite been able to thwart PSG’s stranglehold just yet – in fact, the club are struggling to clinch a top four finish this season.
+That has since changed, though, with Marseille battling it out to restore order in French football and cement their place back in the upper reaches of Ligue 1, though they haven’t quite been able to thwart PSG’s stranglehold just yet, recently finishing as runners-up in 2021/22.

-But despite their current malaise, Marseille have always boasted some fine talents and a quick glance at those who have been let go by the club recently perhaps explains why they have not been able to mount a title charge.
+But despite their current march back to prominence, Marseille have always boasted some fine talents and a quick glance at those who have been let go by the club recently perhaps explains why they have not been able to mount a title charge.

 Looking at some of their recent departures, as well as their current crop, this is how Marseille could have line up this season had they not sold their star players…